attrox/config-controller/README.md

 Copy ```vendor/attrox/config-controller/views/config_admin.blade.php``` to your views folder.
 This is a sample admin interface view that you can include in your main view.

+### Dependencies

+This package is dependent on ```October\Rain\Config\Repository``` package (https://github.com/attrox/laravel-config-writer).
+A package I fork from https://github.com/daftspunk/laravel-config-writer to work with Laravel 5.x